bmehner/cb2homebank/README.md

 # cb2homebank
-A converter of Commerzbank CSV to Homebank
+A converter of Commerzbank CSV to HomeBank